MicrosoftLearning/MB-280T04-Configure-a-Dynamics-365-customer-experience-solution/Instructions/Labs/04-Exercise-Campaign.md

 ---
 lab:
-    title: 'Exercise 3: Design a campaign
+    title: 'Exercise 3: Design a campaign'
 ---

 # Exercise 3: Design a campaign